International Moot Competition on Maritime Arbitration

 International Moot Competition on Maritime Arbitration (IMCMA) is a moot court competition for law students which is organized by the Centre for International Law and Justice starting from 2010.
 The contest is called to demonstrate disputable and important issues of private international law and in particular maritime law and international arbitration.
-The final round of International Moot Competition on Maritime Arbitration (IMCMA) is held in Odessa in the building at the Odessa Commercial Court of Appeal The language of the IMCMA is English.
+The final round of International Moot Competition on Maritime Arbitration (IMCMA) is held in Odesa in the building at the Odesa Commercial Court of Appeal The language of the IMCMA is English.

 The purpose of the IMCMA is to provide the law students an opportunity to develop knowledge in maritime arbitration and to develop their abilities to persuade as well as their written and oral advocatory techniques.